The blood. Oh, the blood!

 Photography by N.E.H.
 Photography

 Re-Imagined Radio presented a live performance by the Willamette Radio Workshop at Kiggins Theatre in downtown Vancouver, Washington.
 Audience count: 270.
 Based on the script from the 1938 performance by Orson Welles and The Mercury Theatre on the Air.
+No recording available.

-Martin John Gallagher
+Music by Martin John Gallagher

-David Ian and Dino de AElfweald with Patricia Blem and Atticus Welles Mowry
+Foley Sound Effects by David Ian and Dino de AElfweald with Patricia Blem and Atticus Welles Mowry

-Cynthia J. McGean
+Dramatic Writing by Cynthia J. McGean

 Hewitt, Scott.
 Kiggins Presents Radio-Drama Production of Bram Stoker's 'Dracula'.
 The Columbian, 22 Oct.
 2016.